Billing

 Physical therapy can also be considered an ancillary service.
 An ancillary item and service is defined by CMS as an item or service that a hospital customarily provides as part of or in conjunction with a shoppable primary service.
 For example, if a patient has a total knee arthroplasty surgery, physical therapy would be an ancillary service because they would automatically receive physical therapy post surgery.

-Healthie for Physical Therapy
+Healthie for physical therapy

 When creating insurance claims, it’s important to have client chart notes easily accessible so that you can bill the proper diagnostic and procedural codes; selecting an EHR that integrates with a billing tool is key to streamlining your billing and insurance workflows within your physical therapy practice.
 This integration can reduce any errors leading to claims denials, speed up your overall insurance billing process, and ensure that you get properly reimbursed for the services you provide.